 - This title was sent out to And Other Stories subscribers early in 2012.
 Find out about subscribing to upcoming titles here.

 Praise for Oleg Zaionchkovsky

 - ‘Oleg Zaionchkovsky paints a picture of his adopted city Moscow at times reminiscent of that created in The Master and Margarita.’
 Anna Aslanyan, Independent

 - ‘A sincere homage to the mundane romances and workaday tragedies that constitute city life.’
-TLS
+Times Literary Supplement

 - ‘Zaionchkovsky has an identifiably Russian, dark sense of humour.
 His writing is rewardingly risky.
 His novel will continue to make you think after you’ve finished it: about love, storytelling and Moscow.’
 A.D.
 Miller

 - ‘In Oleg Zaionchkovsky’s engaging novel about contemporary Russian life, the imperial capital city of Moscow takes centre stage.’
 Lucy Popescu, The Tablet